Banyc/ntcp/README.md

 - on FD removal: steps:
   1. collect all sent but not acknowledged payload sequences to the removed FD
   1. evenly distribute the collected payload sequences to the remaining FDs
+     - if there is no remaining FD, it will report an error to the application
   1. tell application to resend the payload

 ### RTO payload reassignment